-nvpy is a simplenote-syncing note-taking tool inspired by Notational
+A cross-platform simplenote-syncing note-taking app inspired by Notational Velocity.

 It was written by Charl Botha, who needed a simplenote client on Linux and doesn’t mind ugliness (that much).
 Sjaak Westdijk has contributed significantly to the codebase since right after the 0.8.5 release.

 - nvpy lives happily at https://github.com/cpbotha/nvpy